fachriza0/community/README.md

             - If tabs were accessible, slowly assemble wireframe Problems :   - Find out how to use authentication system
-               - Haven't made any wireframe yet
-  Growth : - Knew basic routing and nested routing.
+               - Haven't made any wireframe yet Development : - Knew basic routing and nested routing.
                 - Bun is now much more powerful than the others
+                - Basic routing to signup, login and app page is established.

 Day 2: